 Causes and risk factors of bipolar disorder

-The exact cause of bipolar disorder is unknown, but research shows it is the result of biological factors and life experiences.
-Some of the causes are (9):
+The exact cause of bipolar personality disorder is unknown, but research shows it is the result of biological factors and life experiences.
+Some of the causes of this psychotic disorder are (9):

 - Genetic factors increase the risk of developing bipolar disorder by 50%.
 However, only 6% of children whose parents have bipolar disorder have been diagnosed with this condition.